MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/user-guide.rst

 The Fixed Virtual Platform of RD-Daniel Config XL supports 4xMP1 Zeus CPUs on each chips totalling to 16xMP1 Zeus CPUs.
-The FVP version of RD-Daniel Config XL is referred as RD-Daniel-Quad in this document.
+The FVP version of RD-Daniel Config XL is referred as RD-Daniel-XLR in this document.

-This document is a user guide on how to setup, build and run the software stack of RD-Daniel and RD-Daniel-Quad on Fixed Virtual Platform.
+This document is a user guide on how to setup, build and run the software stack of RD-Daniel and RD-Daniel-XLR on Fixed Virtual Platform.

 Host machine requirements